Composting With Worms (Vermicomposting)

-- What impact does waste have on the environment, particularly marine systems?
+- what impact waste has on the environment, particularly marine systems

 Workshop Presentation - The presentation goes through the reasons to go zero waste, the impact of marine debris, the pros and cons of recycling, instructions for how to recycle right, and some inspiring leaders in the zero waste world.

 At Home Waste Audit - Grab your trash bins, a tarp, a pencil and get your hands dirty to figure out the best ways you can reduce waste.
 After all, you can't manage what you don't measure!

 Zero Waste Pledge - Commit to going zero waste.
 Take the pledge and choose from the ideas listed to get yourself started.